Przejdź do treści głównej

 Best-in-class, TensorFlow native

-Best integration with Windows Server, SQL Server, Active Directory, Microsoft 365, Power Platform.
-If your company uses Microsoft stack – Azure is the obvious choice (hybrid licenses = significant savings).
+Tightest integration with Windows Server, SQL Server, Active Directory, Microsoft 365, Power Platform.
+If your company runs on Microsoft, Azure is the path of least resistance (and hybrid licenses save real money).

 • Azure AD (Entra ID) – best identity platform